ayazalavi/Web-AR/README.md

 # Web-AR
-This project involves generating QR code and load text and image contents via three.js.
-For generating QR code we are using Endroid php library.
+This is Web AR project develped using threejs and artoolkit.
+It allows user to generate qr codes and display contents including text and icon over the generated qr codes.
+Tech stack includes Javascript, PHP, Threejs, ARtoolkit, Endroid (for generating qr codes).